CIÉ 141 Class: Irish Traction Group

 The Irish Traction Group (ITG) purchased locomotive 146 in May 2010.
 This locomotive, withdrawn in March 2010, remained in storage at Inchicore until November of that year, when it was transported by Allelys to the Downpatrick and County Down Railway.
 The locomotive is in active service and is a useful member of the D&CDR fleet.
 Later in November 2010, the ITG purchased locomotive 152.
 This locomotive had been employed on work trains in the Mayo area until withdrawn in February 2010 following a brake failure at Ballyhaunis.
 Although repairs were started by IÉ, work was stopped after some preliminary dismantling work had been carried out in both cabs.
 It was sold as a source of spare parts for 124, 146, and 190.
-It was in storage at Moyasta Junction on the West Clare Railway until 6th June 2025, when it was moved by road to the Downpatrick and County Down Railway arriving the following day.
+It was in storage at Moyasta Junction on the West Clare Railway until June 2025, when it was moved by road to the Downpatrick and County Down Railway.